nobodymx/Resilient-swarm-communications-with-meta-graph-convolutional-networks/README.md

 ```
 ## File and Directory Explanations
 * ./Configurations/
-> the initial positions of 200 UAVs
+> The initial positions of 200 UAVs
 * ./Drawing/
-> the drawing functions
+> The drawing functions
 * ./Experiment_Fig/
-> the experiment figures and the drawing source codes
+> The experiment figures and the drawing source codes
 * ./Main_algorithm_GCN/
-> the proposed algorithms in the paper
+> The proposed algorithms in the paper
 > * ./Main_algorithm_GCN/CR_MGC.py
-> > the CR-MGC algorithm (Algorithm 2 in the paper)
+> > The CR-MGC algorithm (Algorithm 2 in the paper)
 > * ./Main_algorithm_GCN/GCO.py
-> > the GCO algorithm
+> > The GCO algorithm
 > * ./Main_algorithm_GCN/Smallest_d_algorithm.py
 > > algorithm of finding the smallest distance to make the RUAV graph a CCN (Algorithm 1 in the paper)
 * ./Meta_Learning_Results/
-> the results of meta learning
+> The results of meta-learning
 > * ./Meta_Learning_Results/meta_loss_pic
-> > the loss function pictures of 199 mGCNs
+> > The loss function pictures of 199 mGCNs
 > * ./Meta_Learning_Results/meta_parameters
-> > the meta parameters (Since the total size of meta parameters is about 1.2GB, we have uploaded the meta parameters to https://cloud.tsinghua.edu.cn/f/2cb28934bd9f4bf1bdd7/ or https://drive.google.com/file/d/1QPipenDZi_JctNH3oyHwUXsO7QwNnLOz/view?usp=sharing)
+> > The meta parameters (Since the total size of meta parameters is about 1.2GB, we have uploaded the meta parameters to https://cloud.tsinghua.edu.cn/f/2cb28934bd9f4bf1bdd7/ or https://drive.google.com/file/d/1QPipenDZi_JctNH3oyHwUXsO7QwNnLOz/view?usp=sharing)
 * ./Traditional_Algorithm/
-> the implementations of traditional algorithms
+> The implementations of traditional algorithms
 * ./video/
-> the gif files of one-off UEDs
+> The gif files of one-off UEDs
 * ./Configurations.py
-> the simulation parameters
+> The simulation parameters
 * ./Environment.py
-> the Environment generating UEDs
+> The environment generating UEDs
 * ./Experiment_General_UED.py/
-> the simulation under general UEDs
+> The simulation under general UEDs
 * ./Experiment_One_off_UED.py/
-> the simulation under one-off UEDs
+> The simulation under one-off UEDs
 * ./Experiment_One_off_UED_draw_Fig_12_d.py/
 > draw the Fig. 12(d) in the simulation under one-off UEDs
 * ./Meta-learning_all.py/
-> the meta learning
+> the meta-learning
 * ./Swarm.py/
-> the integration of algorithms under one-off UEDs
+> The integration of algorithms under one-off UEDs
 * ./Swarm_general.py/
-> the integration of algorithms under general UEDs
+> The integration of algorithms under general UEDs
 * ./Utils.py/
-> the utility functions
+> The utility functions
 >
-*Note that some unnecessary drawing codes used in the paper are not uploaded to this responsitory.*
+*Note that some unnecessary drawing codes used in the paper are not uploaded to this repository.*